Ryazan Guards Higher Airborne Command School: Honors and traditions

 The school was awarded the Order of Suvorov on 14 November 2013.
 On 30 July 2018, the Bank of Russia issued a 3-ruble commemorative silver coin in honor of the centennial year of the school, with the denomination “100th Anniversary of the Ryazan Guards Higher Airborne Order of Suvorov of the Twice Red Banner Command School named after General of the Army V.F.
-Margelova".
+Margelov".

 On 29 March 2008, president Dmitry Medvedev, on the basis of the Decree of the President of the Russian Federation of 29 December 2007 (then Vladimir Putin), granted the school's regimental colours with two ribbons of the Order of the Red Banner.

 Guards status

 On 18 February 2018, to mark both the centennial Defenders of the Fatherland Day and the centennial of the modern Russian Armed Forces, as well as the centennial year of the foundation of the school, the Prime Minister of Russia Dmitry Medvedev, acting on behalf of President Vladimir Putin, in his capacity as Supreme Commander of the Russian Armed Forces and in the name of the Government of Russia, granted the school and its Regiment of Cadets a singular privilege among all educational institutions of the Armed Forces as the first ever school to be granted guards unit status, in honor of the sacrifices of the men and women of the academy and its thousands of graduate alumni in service as part of the Airborne Forces of the former Soviet Union and of the current Russian Federation for over six decades.